spradhip-gh/exitous-prototype/DOCUMENTATION.md

     -   Explicitly ask the model to provide a unique `taskId`, `task`, `category`, `timeline`, `details`, and an optional `endDate` for each recommendation, and to sort the list by urgency.
 -   **Flow Function:** Export an async wrapper function (`getPersonalizedRecommendations`) that calls the Genkit flow.
 This function will be used by the `TimelineDashboard` component to fetch the recommendations.

-This guide provides a comprehensive roadmap to recreate the core functionality of the Layoff Compass application.
+This guide provides a comprehensive roadmap to recreate the core functionality of the Exitbetter application.
 Each step involves creating components, defining logic, and styling according to the project's design guidelines.